bitcoin-computer/monorepo/README.md

 ## Examples

 The examples are in the `packages` folder.
 To run an example look at the `README.md` file in the corresponding folder.
+All the examples are open source and MIT licensed.
+You can use them as a starting point for your own applications, or you can contribute to them creating pull requests.

+## Core Library

+The core smart contract library is based on two packages:

+* [Bitcoin Computer Lib](https://www.npmjs.com/package/@bitcoin-computer/lib) A non-custodial web wallet for reading and writing smart contracts
+* [Bitcoin Computer Node](https://github.com/bitcoin-computer/monorepo/tree/main/packages/node) Server side infrastructure for providing trustless access to smart contracts
+* [Bitcoin Computer NakamotoJS-lib](https://github.com/bitcoin-computer/monorepo/tree/main/packages/nakamotojs-lib) A fork of the [bitcoinJS-lib](https://github.com/bitcoinjs/bitcoinjs-lib) library with support for BTC and LTC

 ### Applications

-* [Wallet](https://github.com/bitcoin-computer/monorepo/tree/main/packages/wallet): A minimal non-custodial wallet
+* [Wallet](https://github.com/bitcoin-computer/monorepo/tree/main/packages/wallet): A non-custodial wallet for BTC and LTC
+* [Blockchain Explorer](https://github.com/bitcoin-computer/monorepo/tree/main/packages/explorer): A web application for exploring the blockchain and interacting with the Bitcoin Computer smart contracts.
 * [Chat](https://github.com/bitcoin-computer/monorepo/tree/main/packages/chat): A p2p chat application where messages are communicated over the blockchain
 * [Fungible Token](https://github.com/bitcoin-computer/monorepo/tree/main/packages/fungible-token): An application for minting, sending, and storing fungible tokens
 * [Non Fungible Token](https://github.com/bitcoin-computer/monorepo/tree/main/packages/non-fungible-token): An application for minting, sending, and storing non-fungible tokens (NFTs)